xhyrom/xHyroM/README.md

 ## 👋 Hello, I'm xHyroM

 Hey, my name is Jozef Steinhübl, alias Hyro.
 I'm a 14 years old developer and computer enthusiast doing things that come to my mind.
-Most of my work is open-source and available on GitHub.
+Most of my work is open-source and available here.

 You can read more about me on [my website](https://xhyrom.dev/about) or join my [discord server](https://discord.gg/kFPKmEKeMS)